Connected Dumps

 Merge Proximity

 When diff zones are separated by fewer bytes than the merge proximity threshold, they are merged into a single zone.
 This reduces navigation noise when differences are closely spaced.
+Adjust the merge proximity in the Diff Setup popup or directly in the Data Diff Monitor.

 Diff Navigation